Best Texas Horse Racing Betting Sites

 - Trainer Brad H. Cox won the race in 2021 – He saddles Cyberknife

-- The last five Pegasus World Cup winners were aged 4 or 5 years-old (Proxy, Simplification, Ridin With Biden, Defunded, Skippylongstocking, Get Her Number, Last Samurai, Cyberknife, Stilleto Boy, O’Connor)
+- The last five Pegasus World Cup winners were aged 4 or 5 years-old (Proxy, Simplification, Ridin With Biden, Defunded, Skippylongstocking, Get Her Number, White Abarrio, Last Samurai, Cyberknife, Stilleto Boy, O’Connor)

 - Trainer Bob Baffert won the race in 2017 and 2020 – He saddles Defunded